-In preparation for your Calibration Session with your People Partner, we expect all Managers to complete the following pre-work:
+In preparation for your Calibration Session with your People Partner, all Managers are required to complete the following pre-work:

-- Managers will be required to place each of their direct reports into one of the following categories for both Skill and Values: Exceeding High Bar, Meeting High Bar, Not Meeting High Bar.
+- In Lattice, Managers are expected to place each of their direct reports into one of the following categories for Performance: Distinguised Performance, Superior Performance, Meets Performance Expectations, Partially Successful Performance, Unsuccessful Performance.
 Additionally, Managers will be required to note who they are considering putting up for promotion.

 - Department Managers, Directors, and VPs